WanluLiuLab/yasim/doc/src/tutorial/llrg/index.ipynb.md

 1. Search for `badread` executable.
 If succeeded, would execute that executable.
 2. Search for `badread` Conda environment.
 If succeeded, would activate that environment and use `badread` executable inside.
-3. Setup `badread` Conda environment and use `badread` executable inside.
+3. Set up `badread` Conda environment and use `badread` executable inside.

 ```shell
 #!/usr/bin/env bash